 Joke Character: One of the popular ways of structuring the Rumble is to have one or two of these to show up partway through.
 Examples include Bob Backlund in 2000, Drew Carey and Honky Tonk Man in 2001, Ernest Miller in 2004 and Santino Marella in a couple of the more recent events.
 Tough Enough rookie Maven ended up becoming a Lethal Joke Character in 2002 by eliminating The Undertaker.

-Loophole Abuse: Because you're only eliminated if you go over the top rope, some of the more Genre Savvy wrestlers will use this clause to stay out of the ring (or hide under it) until later in the match if knocked out through the middle or bottom rope, only to jump back in when everyone else involved is fatigued - or as seen in 2001, in the the midst of the Hardcore title's 24/7 era, come back armed with weapons.
+Because you're only eliminated if you go over the top rope, some of the more Genre Savvy wrestlers will use this clause to stay out of the ring (or hide under it) until later in the match if knocked out through the middle or bottom rope, only to jump back in when everyone else involved is fatigued - or as seen in 2001, in the the midst of the Hardcore title's 24/7 era, come back armed with weapons.

 Also, the rules only say you're eliminated if you go over the top rope and both feet touch the floor, no matter how it happens.
-In the 2013 Royal Rumble, Wade Barrett was eliminated by NXT Rookie Bo Dallas, and, in revenge, grabbed Bo Dallas and pulled him over the top rope and to the floor, eliminating Dallas as well.
+This has led to eliminated superstars (And on rare occasions, superstars simply holding a grudge) entering the ring & eliminating a superstar still participating in the Rumble.

 Massive Multiplayer Crossover: Particularly during the brand extension years when it was rare to see wrestlers from Raw and Smackdown in the ring together, though it always brought together wrestlers who would otherwise not be likely to fight one another, being higher or lower on the card.